ummel/fusionData/README.md

 directory on your local machine using RStudio and [these instructions](https://book.cds101.com/using-rstudio-server-to-clone-a-github-repo-as-a-new-project.html).

-Use the following setup parameters*:
+Use the following setup parameters:

 ``` r
 Repository URL: https://github.com/ummel/fusionData